FakhirAhmedKhan/portfolio/README.md

   - Home: Introduction and quick overview
   - About: Detailed information about skills and experience
   - Projects: Showcase of development work
-  - Blogs: Collection of written content
   - Contact: Ways to get in touch
-- **Performance Optimized**: Clean, minified code with improved loading times
+- **Performance Optimized**: Clean, modular code with improved loading times
+- **OOP JavaScript**: Core functionality is written in a modern, object-oriented style for maintainability and scalability
+- **Clean CSS**: Stylesheets are optimized and free of unused code for faster rendering

 ## 🛠️ Technologies Used

 - HTML5 (Semantic markup)
 - CSS3 (Modern features: Flexbox, Grid, Animations)
-- JavaScript (ES6+, optimized for performance)
+- JavaScript (ES6+, OOP, optimized for performance)
 - Custom particle effects system
 - Responsive design principles